artysta/duolingo/README.md

 ## 5. Duolingo Statistics Card

-I used this npm package to create Duolingo Statistics Card that displays some statistics for a specific user (data is always "fresh" as the package is using API to retrieve it).
-This card can be displayed on a webpage, in the GitHub special repository or any other markdown files (e.g. README.md).
+I used this npm package to create Duolingo Statistics Card that displays some statistics for a specific user.
+The data is always "fresh" as the package is using the API to retrieve it, but to be honest I do not know how many times a single IP address can hit this API, because it is not really "official".
+Therefore I cannot guarantee that the application which allows to render those cards will be working without any problems.

+Anyway, the cards can be displayed on a webpage, in the GitHub special repository or any other markdown files (e.g. `README.md`).
 The example below is showing how the URL should look like:

     https://artysta-cloud.vercel.app/api/duolingo/statistics?user=your_user_name&fields=field_1,field_2,field_3,field_4

-The **user** query parameter is require.
-At the moment only 4 fields are supported: **streak**, **totalXp**, **totalCrowns**, **learningLanguage**.
+The `user` query parameter is require.
+At the moment only 4 fields are supported: `streak`, `totalXp`, `totalCrowns`, `learningLanguage`.
 Fields in the URL query should be separated by comma.
-You have to provide at least **1** field in the query.
+You have to provide at least 1 `field` in the query.

 For example, below you can find a valid URL for my Duolingo user: